s-ilent/booth-cataloguer/README.md

 3. Run the script.

 ## Future Ideas
-- Automatically downloading the library would be useful.
 - It might be cool to do more with the library page.
 - The CSV isn't used for anything.